Skin Cancer and Melanoma

 General – Fatigue is common in the second half of treatment and is very variable between patients.
 Fatigue may persist for several weeks after treatment.

 Local –The acute side effects to the skin will be discussed here.
-However additional acute side effects may be relevant to you depending on what part of the body is being treated, the type of radiation being used and what tissues or organs are beneath the skin being treated.
+However additional acute side effects may be relevant to you depending on what part of the body is being treated, the type of radiation being used and what tissues or organs are in the path of the radiation therapy.

 What can help reduce acute side effects to the skin?

-Skin changes – If permanent skin changes develop after treatment they are usually minimal.
+Skin and underneath soft tissue changes – If permanent skin changes develop after treatment, they are mainly cosmetic and can be minimised.
 Occasionally the skin can be a little lighter or darker in the region that has received radiation.
 Tiny blood vessels under the skin may be come swollen and more prominent (telangiectasias) over time.
 Skin may become thinner and more easily injured with time.
+The tissues under the skin can become firmer and feel tighter.

-Skin ulceration – This is a rare side effect of radiation treatment to the skin (<1%).
+Skin ulceration – This is a rare side effect of radiation treatment to the skin (usually less than 1%).

-Radiation induced cancers – Second cancers occurring as a result of radiation therapy are an extremely rare side effect of radiation therapy.
+Radiation induced cancers – Second cancers occurring as a result of radiation therapy are an extremely rare side effect of radiation therapy, occurring more than 10-15 years after radiation therapy.

-What can be done to treat late side effects?
+What can be done to minimise and treat late side effects?

-Even after the acute skin reaction has resolved, the skin that has received radiation will always be more sensitive to the sun.
+Even after the acute skin reaction has resolved, the skin that has received radiation will always be more sensitive to the sun and more susceptible to slower healing.
 It is important to wear sunscreen with SPF 30 or higher to any previously treated skin if it is exposed while in the sun.
 In addition to sunscreen, a wide brimmed hat or protective clothing is a good idea.
+Makeup can be used to conceal skin paleness & telangiectasia.
+Massage and physiotherapy treatments can help soft tissue firmness.
 In the rare instance that a non-healing skin ulcer develops after radiation treatment, surgery can be performed to repair the skin.

 The best person to speak to you about radiation therapy is a Radiation Oncologist.
 Your general practitioner, dermatologist or surgeon can refer you to a Radiation Oncologist close to you to discuss whether radiation therapy is appropriate for you.